creepersaur/quark/docs/docs/Animations/tween.md

 Restart the tween from the start.
 (If the start is a State then it will use the state's current value.)

+## :SetValue(x)

+Sets the current value of the tween, and tween will continue to move towards target.

 ## :BindToUpdate(f)

 The function passed in will run each time the tween updates (each frame).